euphoria-io/heim/README.md

 ## Licensing

-Most of the server is distributed under the terms of the GNU Affero General Public License 3.0.

-The client is distributed under the terms of the MIT license.
+Software code is distributed under the terms of the MIT license.

 Art and documentation are distributed under the terms of the CC-BY 4.0 license.